Highbury College: History

 A major extension was completed in 1970, which included a 10-storey Tower.

-In 1970 responsibility for the Dockyard Technical College was transferred from the Ministry of Defence to the Local Education Authority, resulting in another 700 students for Highbury.
+In 1970, responsibility for the Dockyard Technical College was transferred from the Ministry of Defence to the Local Education Authority, resulting in another 700 students for Highbury.

-Alongside the new accommodation, Highbury acquired new equipment including a radiological laboratory, a digital computer, and a Closed Circuit Television studio (CCTV), which included a broadcast news studio that was able to send programmes to 40 classrooms throughout the college.
+Alongside the new accommodation, Highbury acquired new equipment including a radiological laboratory, a digital computer, and a closed-circuit television (CCTV) studio, which included a broadcast news studio that was able to send programmes to 40 classrooms throughout the college.

-By 1971 the college had expanded to ten departments, with 324 full-time teaching staff.
+By 1971, the college had expanded to ten departments, with 324 full-time teaching staff.
 Most significantly, Portsmouth Technical College's Hotel & Catering Department was taken over by Highbury when the Technical College assumed polytechnic status.

-In 1974 Highbury welcomed its first visitors from Friedrich Albert Lange Vocational College, Duisburg in Germany.
+In 1974, Highbury welcomed its first visitors from Friedrich Albert Lange Vocational College, Duisburg in Germany.

 Student numbers rose steadily over the decade and by 1976 student enrolment reached 10,000.

-In the late 1970s the college was approved by the Council for Academic Awards to offer degree courses jointly with Portsmouth Polytechnic, the first of which was a Degree in Hotel and Catering Studies.
+In the late 1970s, the college was approved by the Council for Academic Awards to offer degree courses jointly with Portsmouth Polytechnic, the first of which was a Degree in Hotel and Catering Studies.
 In recognition of this the college changed its name to Highbury College of Technology in 1978.

-In 1982 the former Naval Dockyard Apprentice Training Centre came under civilian management and, as the Unicorn Training Centre, began a transition to a multi-skills training centre for apprentices, school leavers and the unemployed.
+In 1982, the former Naval Dockyard Apprentice Training Centre came under civilian management and, as the Unicorn Training Centre, began a transition to a multi-skills training centre for apprentices, school leavers and the unemployed.
 Highbury took over the new facility in 1983, using it to teach students and apprentices in construction and electrical/electronic trades.

 The department's rapid growth necessitated the use of annexes around the city until H Block (pictured above), a new facility for Hotel & Catering courses, was opened in 1981 by Lord Romsey.